Licensing

 Assigned through permission sets.
 More granular than feature licenses.
 Multiple PSLs can be assigned to a single user.

-Examples: Einstein Analytics Plus, Sales Cloud Einstein, Identity Connect, CRM Analytics Plus.
+Examples: CRM Analytics Plus, Sales Cloud Einstein, Identity Connect.

 Cost Optimization Strategies